 Starting with the DS4000 Storage Manager host software version 9.12, all four components - SMclient, RDAC, SMagent and SMutil - of the host software are packaged in a single host software package installer.
-Depending the user needs/desires, up to four packages can be installed using this host software package install program.
+Depending on the user's needs, up to four packages can be installed using this host software package installation program.

-- If the operating system of the computer that you want to install this software is of management support list only (like Windows XP and Windows 2000 Professional), the only host software component that is available for installation is the SMclient program. - Windows 2000 Professional and Windows XP support the DS4000 Storage Manager Client package only.
+- 1. If the operating system of the computer that you want to install this software is of management support list only (like Windows XP and Windows 2000 Professional), the only host software component that is available for installation is the SMclient program. - Windows 2000 Professional and Windows XP support the DS4000 Storage Manager Client package only.
 Do not install any other storage management software packages on Windows 2000 Professional or XP.
 RDAC is not supported on these Windows operating systems.